pagkly/Zed/Investopedia4/What is a Revenue Officer.md

 -   Conducting face-to-face interviews with taxpayers
 -   Obtaining and analyzing financial information to ascertain the ability to pay the tax bill
 -   Designing payment plans to help those with tax arrears pay them over time
--   [[Garnishing wages]](https://www.investopedia.com/terms/g/garnishment.asp) and seizing personal property to pay off delinquent taxes
+-   [[Garnishing wages]](https://www.investopedia.com/terms/g/[[Garnishment|garnishment]].asp) and seizing [[Personal Property|personal property]] to pay off delinquent taxes

 A revenue officer with the IRS is also responsible for filing extensions on statutes of limitations for tax collection and also initiating administrative and judicial actions.
 This position is often confused with that of a revenue agent.
 The difference is the agent is tasked with conducting audits of tax returns.

-While they are government employees, the IRS revenue officer does not carry a firearm or have the authority to arrest a taxpayer.
+While they are government employees, the IRS revenue officer does not carry a firearm or have the authority to arrest a [[Taxpayer|taxpayer]].
 One of the primary duties of these individuals is to help to create a payment plan for collecting any unpaid taxes.
-The officer will attempt to make an [[unannounced, in-person visit]](https://www.irs.gov/newsroom/how-to-know-its-really-the-irs-calling-or-knocking-on-your-door-collection) with the delinquent taxpayer, known as a [[field audit]](https://www.investopedia.com/terms/f/field-audit.asp).
+The officer [[Will|will]] attempt to make an [[unannounced, in-person visit]](https://www.irs.gov/newsroom/how-to-know-its-really-the-irs-calling-or-knocking-on-your-door-collection) with the delinquent taxpayer, known as a [[field audit]](https://www.investopedia.com/terms/f/field-audit.asp).

 Excise tax revenue officers in Canada, on the other hand, have more of an [[audit]](https://www.investopedia.com/terms/a/audit.asp), advisory, and legal role.